CXX-Qt - Safe interop between Rust and Qt

 QObject class enum (Q_ENUM)

 CXX-Qt relies on CXX to expose enums from Rust to C++ and vice-versa.
 However, CXX only supports free enums that are not defined as part of a class.
 CXX-Qt doesn't change this, it only additionally exposes the enum as part of a QObject type to the meta-object system.
-So any #[qenum] in CXX-Qt is available as both a normal shared CXX enum, as well as a Q_ENUM inside the associated QObject.
+So any #[qenum] in CXX-Qt is available as both a normal shared CXX enum and a Q_ENUM inside the associated QObject.

-To expose a shared CXX enum as a Q_ENUM inside a QObject class, add the #[qenum(...)] attribute to the enum definition in CXX.
+To expose a shared enum as a Q_ENUM inside a QObject class, add the #[qenum(...)] attribute to the enum definition.
 The argument to #[qenum(...)] must be the name of a #[qobject] that is defined in a extern "RustQt" block.

 It is currently not possible to add a #[qenum(...)] to any extern "C++Qt" QObjects or a QObject that is defined in another #[cxx_qt::bridge].